 We had net cash flows from operating activities of approximately HK\$19.6 million and approximately HK\$8.8 million for the two years ended March 31, 2016 and 2017, respectively and net cash used in operating activities of approximately HK\$1.7 million for the three months ended June 30, 2017.
 We require cash primarily for financing the operation of the projects awarded and general working capital needs.
-Going forward, we expect to fund our working capital requirements with a combination of various sources, including but not limited to cash generated from our operations, the net proceeds from the Global Offering, the cash and cash equivalents available and other possible equity and debt financings as and when appropriate.
+Going forward, we expect to fund our working capital requirements with a combination of various sources, including but not limited to cash generated from our operations, the [REDACTED] from the [REDACTED], the cash and cash equivalents available and other possible equity and debt financings as and when appropriate.